solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

 9. Leave the selected workbook location, select **OK**
 10. Select **View saved workbook**

+    > **NOTE** You would need to have setup the Web Application Firewall in order to see events\data in this workbook.

 11. Browse back to the Sentinel Workbooks blade
 12. Select **MITRE ATT&CK Workbook**
 13. Select **Save**
 14. Leave the selected workbook location, select **OK**
 15. Select **View saved workbook**
+16. Click through the various tabs and review the pre-built reports based on MITRE.

 ## Exercise 4 : Azure Sentinel Hunting